dgaydukov/cert-aws/sa/files/sa.md

     * you can create simple bash script to copy your key into all available regions
 * you can remove key pair even if there are ec2 running with it (when you create ec2 key is copied into it, so you can remove key pair, but can still login to ec2)
-* key pair is not copied as part of AMI (when you copy ami to another region)
+* key pair is not copied as part of AMI (when you copy ami to another region) When you copy ami:
+* create ec2 in region A => take volume snapshot => create ami from snapshot => copy ami to region B
+* in region A you have key pair named `mykey`
+* key pair not be copied to region B, you have to manually import it into region B
+* authorized key with public key from key pair would be stored inside ami in `~/.ssh/authorized_keys` file, under `mykey` name
+* when you launch copied ami in region B you would have to provide key pair from region B
+* let's suppose you create new keypair in region B `region_b_mykey`.
+Now your ami would have 2 keys in  `~/.ssh/authorized_keys`
+* if you create key pair in region B with same name `mykey` it would overwrite original public key
+* conclusion: public key is copied with ami to new region and stay under `~/.ssh/authorized_keys`.
+But to launch ami in new region you have to provide some key pair.
+If you create new key pair with new name you will be able ssh into ec2 with 2 keys (one from first region and another from second region)
+If you create new key pair with same name, it would overwrite original public key in ami.
+Ami is nothing but representation of snapshot, so you can't delete snapshot if there is ami for it.
+First de-register ami, then delete snapshot.
+Multiple IP - you can assign multiple private IP addresses to ec2, with this you can:
+* host multiple websites on a single server, using multiple SSL certs each associating with a specific IP address
+* in case if failure, reassign secondary IP to another ec2

 ###### Athena
 Athena is an interactive query service that makes it easy to analyze data in Amazon S3 using standard SQL.
 It uses presto under the hood.
 Presto - good solution if you need to connect to multiple data sources.